vanelizarov/vk-sphere/README.md

 # VKSphere

-Application, written in Typescript and three.js.
+Web application written in Typescript and three.js.
-It creates visual model of like activities for your VK friends' photos and wall posts
+Creates visual model of like activities for your VK friends' photos and wall posts

 ### Installation